 Narcissistic Abuse is quite a unique and often traumatic kind of psychological and emotional abuse.
-Having specialised in this area for the best part of 10 years, Dr. Sarah Davies - author of Never Again - moving on from Narcissistic Abuse and Other Toxic Relationships shares her thoughts on healing and recovery from narcissistic abuse.
+Having specialised in this area for over 10 years, Dr. Sarah Davies - author of How to Leave a Narcissist for Good - moving on from Abusive and Other Toxic Relationships shares her thoughts on healing and recovery from narcissistic abuse.

 Recovery following this kind of highly abusive dynamic is absolutely possible.
 Not only that, the journey can be a highly valuable and rewarding one.
 One that leads to healthier and more fulfilling relationships in the long run.
 Recovery is about working on the relationship you have within yourself first and foremost.
 When that is good, usually all other relationships become much easier and healthier too.